 I offer healing and support for people that have had past experiences of sexual, physical &/or psychological/emotional abuse/assault.
 This includes survivors of incest and complex trauma within their family.
-When I refer to complex trauma I am referring to multiple perpetrators and many years of having learned to survive in dysfunctional conditions.
+Complex trauma refers to multiple perpetrators and many years of having learned to survive in dysfunctional conditions.
 Incest does not happen in happy families and it necessarily involves secrecy and unsaid “rules”.
 This results in confusing, intense feelings that are hard to navigate and figure out.
 It also can lead to strange bodily or physical sensations related to a history of this nature.
 Our feelings can be conflicting and we engage in self-destructive behaviours at times to numb and distract ourselves.
 It can make relating to others, in our adult lives, seemingly impossible.
 Connecting can seem scary when already intense feelings become stronger.
 You may have had some experiences which include:

 It may be time to get help to heal a part of your trauma history and learn new ways of coping, if you feel your life has become unmanageable.
 It may feel like your history of abuse has taken over your thoughts, personal experiences and relationships.
 It can feel like your history of abuse defines you.
 You might feel angry about this.
 Have you gotten to the point where you call in sick to work often, finding it taxing on you?
 Do your romantic relationships seem to begin beautifully and then, as you get closer, having sex becomes triggering and being close to your partner uncomfortable?
 Do they blame you and not fully understand?
 If any of this seems familiar, I would love to help.